AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

     - Sufficient result set size: Are there enough results being returned in most scenarios to avoid using [backup recommendations](behavioral-data.md#backuprecs)?

-    - Sufficient result set diversity: Do the products being returned represent a diverse set of products from your catalog?
+    - Sufficient result set variety: Do the products being returned represent a variety of products from your catalog?
 The goal with this factor is to avoid having a minority of products being the only items recommended across the site.

    Based on the above factors, a readiness value is calculated and displayed.
 A recommendation type is considered ready to deploy when its readiness value is 75% or higher.
 A recommendation type is considered partially ready when its readiness is at least 50%.
 Finally, a recommendation type is considered not ready to deploy when its readiness value is less than 50%.